-There is also one separate Sync Out output for each trigger input.
-You can assign the Sync Outs to the trigger inputs in the Trigger Settings dialog box.
-The default settings are that Sync Out 1 is active when Trigger In 1 is triggered, Sync Out 2 is active when Trigger In 2 is active.
-See also "Digital Output Signals" for more information on the Sync Out channels.
+In STG3008-FA there is one Sync Out output for one trigger input.
+You can assign the Sync Out and the analog channels to the trigger input in the Trigger Settings dialog box.
+The default settings is that Sync Out 1 is active when Trigger In 1 is triggered.
+See also "Digital Output Signals" for more information on the Sync Out channel.
+The Sweep status display (LED Start /

-The Sweep status display (LED Start / Stop buttons) in the main window of the program shows active sweeps that were started by the triggers.
+Stop buttons) in the main window of the program shows active sweeps that were started by the trigger.
 That means, the status lamp that corresponds to trigger 1 lights red as long as any channel triggered by trigger 1 is active.
-Please note that the number of the analog output channel is irrelevant, the Sweep status lamp refers only to the trigger number.
-Example: Assume that channel 2 is assigned to trigger 1.
-When channel 2 is active, the first Sweep lamp lights red, because the first Sweep lamp refers to trigger 1.
+Please note that the number of the analog output channel is irrelevant, the Sweep status lamp refers only to the trigger.

+Example: Assume that channel 4 is assigned to trigger 1.
+When channel 4 is active, the Sweep lamp lights red . , because the Sweep lamp refers to trigger 1.